Best road handlebars: How to pick the right option for your needs

 From a price-performance ratio, this is probably the most cost-effective of all the categories.
 You get the added benefit of increased aerodynamics, without the burdensome cost of carbon.
 Sure, there will be a weight penalty, but above a relatively sedate 15kph aerodynamics trumps weight, and as the relationship between speed and air resistance isn't linear, but a square, the faster you go the benefits multiply.

-If the Vision Trimax Aero doesn't float your boat then you could look at the Prime Doyenne Aero, which is relatively cheap, has internal cable routing, a pronounced wing top section, and the drops extend rearwards further than many.
 If you don't want such a wing shape, the PLT Compact Ergo from Pro is more of a traditional ergo drop, but with a more subtle flattening of the tops that's halfway between an aero bar and something ergonomically instigated.
 It doesn't have internal routing, but smaller riders may like this as it comes in a 36cm width.
-If you want a bit of a flare to the drops then the Bontrager Elite Aero VR-CF could be up your street.
-It's got a 4-degree outward sweep and semi-internal cable routing if you want to keep the front end a little neater.

 Alloy Classic Curve

-Failing that there's the perennial Ritchey Classic Neoclassic, which has the advantage of coming in silver for those of you who've been hoarding vintage campagnolo groupsets, or there's the Zipp Service Course SL-88 which has a 3-degree outward sweep to the drops for those who prefer a little bit of flare.
+Failing that there's the perennial Ritchey Classic Neoclassic, which has the advantage of coming in silver for those of you who've been hoarding vintage Campagnolo groupsets, or there's the Zipp Service Course SL-88 which has a 3-degree outward sweep to the drops for those who prefer a little bit of flare.
 Finally, you could also try the Energy Traditional bar from FSA which has a 2-degree outsweep down below.

 Carbon Aero

-If the Pro Vibe option isn't to your tastes then you could cosplay at being Wount Van Aert with a set of Vision Metron 4D bars.
+If the Pro Vibe option isn't to your tastes then you could cosplay at being Wout Van Aert with a set of Vision Metron 4D bars.
 There's a 'Flat' version with flat, wing-shaped hoods, or an ergo version where there is a slight rise after the clamp area, leaving the wings to slope downwards.
 To my mind the flat version makes more sense, as if you're buying aero bars you're not planning on spending a great deal of time on the tops anyway, so making them more ergonomic is a little daft.
 Also be aware the drops kink outwards near their terminus at the base of the curve, putting the base of the drops wider for descending control, but keeping the frontal area more narrow.

-Prime has the Primavera bar, which is noticeably cheaper than most other options, has internal routing and comes in a greater range of widths (down to 36cm).
+Prime has the Primavera bar, which is noticeably cheaper than most other options, has internal routing and comes in a greater range of widths (down to 360mm).
 Given that opting for a narrower bar will probably save you more watts than swapping from a round to an aero top section, this could be the best bang for your buck of any carbon bar.
 The only downside is the drops truncate rapidly after the curve, so you'll be riding more in the hook of the bar than on the bottom section unless you opt for some bar extenders (a useful upgrade if you want to ride more on the flat section).

 Finally, you could opt for the EC70 bar from Easton.
 It doesn't do anything that the others don't, but it is another option that's more competitively priced than options from the likes of Pro and Vision.
 You can't get narrower than 40cm, but you do get a giant "EASTON" logo across the whole winged section so everyone will know which brand you're riding.